Poor Road Conditions in Dallas: Can You Sue a City for Bad Roads?

 According to the nonprofit transportation group TRIP, poorly maintained roads in Texas cost motorists an additional $25.1 billion in vehicle operating costs every year.
 Poorly maintained roads don’t only increase wear on vehicles, Dallas roadway conditions can also be a contributing factor to dangerous and deadly collisions.

 If you were injured in a car accident caused by poor road conditions in Dallas, you may be wondering if you can sue the city for your injuries.
-Here is what you need to know.
+So, can you sue the city for bad roads?
+Here is what you need to know about poor road conditions.

 Can I Sue the City If Poor Road Conditions Caused Me to Crash?